 We recommend at least once a week per area.

-If the area is sore or bruised, avoid using the KOA Massage Tools or any deep tissue, myofascial release treatments until the area has fully healed.
+If the area is sore or bruised, avoid using the KOAPRO Massage Tools or any deep tissue, myofascial release treatments until the area has fully healed.

 Gua Sha is considered a safe, effective treatment.
 People all over the world use it to manage pain and discomfort and improve their body’s circulatory and immune response.
 For the best results, ease into the treatment at your own pace and monitor your body’s results.